shmkle/MabletMapping/README.md

 *Meant for [OpenTabletDriver](https://github.com/OpenTabletDriver/OpenTabletDriver)*

-*Assuming you know what a mablet is of course.*

 ### The purpose:
 A mapping tool for mablet players to better fit the arc of their wrist and replicate their old mouse settings.